PETROENG 7031 - Reservoir Characterisation & Modelling

 - you are STRONGLY ADVISED to take a break after the end of class each day and then revise the day’s material for a couple of hours.

 For most people it takes about 4 repetitions to get information into your long term memory.
 Apparently (can’t remember where I learnt this from) the best way to do it is to revise the information the day you learn it (2nd time), then one week later (3rd time), then one month later (4th time).

 At the start of a course section, I usually provide grey-scale versions of the PowerPoint slides shown in class Students often find it useful to have several highlighter pens for use with these handouts, because I make a lot of use of colour.
 PDF files of the full colour PowerPoint slides will be available on MyUni after the class.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.This information is provided as a guide to assist students in engaging appropriately with the course requirements.
 This course involves approximately the same number of contact hours that would be delivered in a semesterised course (45).
 During a semesterised course, you would be expected to spend a approximately twice the number of hours outside of class – learning revising notes, reading more widely about the topics covered, practicing examples, finishing exercises, etc. The same is true for block-course – but this must occur after the course.
 Do not be fooled into thinking that, apart from the follow-up assignment, “it's an intense week (and a bit), then I’m done”.
 To do so is likely to lead to decreased learning and poorer performance in the exam than you would otherwise achieve – you have been advised!

 Learning Activities SummaryThe overall structure of the course material is as shown below.
-Details of the topics to be covered each day will be provided at the start of the first teaching block.
+Details of the topics to be covered each day will be provided at the introductory session on April 16th.

 The main topics will include: